trinadhatmuri/Car-Insurance-Churn-Analysis/README.md

 ### Acquisitions
 <ul>
   <li>The average number of acquisitions over the last 5 years (2016 to 2021) was 5840 acquisitions, which sky rocketed to 7433 acquisitions per month in 2022.</li>
+  <li>If we look at the 5 year graph closely, we can see that from December 2016 to October 2019 the number of monthly acquisitions have been closely following the average line while once a year there is one peak month in the 2nd half of the year where the number of acquisitions at least doubles.</li>
+  <li>From November 2019 we can see a downward trend which starts its revival from May 2021.
+In the timeline of this downward trend, we can only see two months which are above the average in the 2nd half of 2020.
+The average number of acquisitions for years 2019-2021 is down to 4542 compared to a healthy average acquisitions over a 5-year period.</li>
 </ul>